webgpu/webgpufundamentals/webgpu/lessons/webgpu-vertex-buffers.md

 position field with `@location(0)`.

-Next, we have to tell WebGPU how to get data for `@location(0)` - for that, we create the render pipeline:
+Next, we have to tell WebGPU how to get data for `@location(0)` - for that, we use the render pipeline:

 ```js
   const pipeline = device.createRenderPipeline({